-For added flexability we can't assume that a single strategy is suitable.
-Therefore we have added the ObjectMarshallingStrategyAcceptor interface that each Object Marshalling Strategy contains.
-The Marshaller has a chain of strategies, and when it attempts to read or write a user object it iterates the strategies asking if they accept responsability for marshalling the user object.
+Im most cases, a single strategy is insufficient.
+For added flexibility, the ObjectMarshallingStrategyAcceptor interface can be used.
+This Marshaller has a chain of strategies, and while reading or writing a user object it iterates the strategies asking if they accept responsibility for marshalling the user object.
 One of the provided implementations is ClassFilterAcceptor.
 This allows strings and wild cards to be used to match class names.
-The default is "\.\", so in the above example the Identity Marshalling Strategy is used which has a default "\.\" acceptor.
+The default is ".", so in the above example the Identity Marshalling Strategy is used which has a default "." acceptor.